bracesoftware/DETUtils-Old/README.md

 - Version: MPL 1.1

-    The contents of this file are subject to the Mozilla Public License Version 1.1 the "License"; you may not use this file except in compliance with the License.
+    The contents of files provided in DETUtils are subject to the Mozilla Public License Version 1.1 the "License"; you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.mozilla.org/MPL/